The four stages of social

 The web as we now know it burst first into the open in the early nineties.
-It certainly did not start among the “socially active” classes.
+It certainly did not start among the more socially active classes.
 It was an invention by and for nerdy CERN physicists, to exchange data about elementary particle experiments.
-The academics did finally figure out the true value of this technology: You could put your face online, along with a CV.
-This is how the personal webpage came to life.
+But it wasn’t long before academics figured out additional valuable uses of this technology: You could put your face online, along with a CV.
+This is how “personal” webpages came to life.
 Those early home pages were mostly dour affairs, replete with long publication lists.

 Today we know that Homo Staticus exists, given the millions of linkedin profiles, but we know precious little about him because he doesn’t actually do much online.
 Sometimes he even forgets he’s got a profile and people congratulate him for job anniversaries in positions he no longer holds.

 But the great social river did not stand still!

 After some years of delay, college students finally got wind of the powerful instrument of self promotion that their professors were monopolizing.
 Facebook got started as a collection of college student faces in an online book.
 The difference with the prior static homepage versions was that all texts were in a database.
 Suddenly data entry and submission to databases, the very definition of corporate boredom, became very sexy.
 It became clear, in particular, that students would manically click on like form buttons to indicate unambiguously who is in, and by exclusion, who is out from their database circle.

 Other social networks followed suit and Homo Responsus developed into an avid clicker.
 That does not mean she is unaware of the social context and its implications.
 Au contraire.
 She knows that what you like defines who you are and carries potential counterparty risk.
 That is, somebody in your network may get the wrong impression about you if you like something inappropriate.
 This universal need to mitigate counterparty impression risk gave rise to the hunt for good collateral.
 Alas,

 there is a real shortage of high quality content that is universally likeable